BrittanyPotter/PersonalDatasetProject/README.md

 ---
 ## Visualization

+I chose the histogram over other ways to represent the data because it would hard to read otherwise.
+With how many data points we have there would be too many things.
 This histogram shows the distribution of ages.
-It’s interesting how the histogram shows that most of the people stopped are from people who are in their twenties.
+It nicely shows how prevalent each age is.
+It is interesting how the histogram shows that most of the people stopped are from people who are in their twenties.

 ![image](https://user-images.githubusercontent.com/91351877/144730934-909bfd1c-1e26-47c2-a321-cfdd14d3b88f.png)
 ---